piechartssuck/courses/content/trainings/_index.md

 {{% aes-header %}}

-Most class sessions have both interactive **Modules** courtesy of [Data Camp](https://www.datacamp.com/)[^1] and **Walkthroughs** created by me that you will need to work through ***after*** doing the readings and reviewing the corresponding content (if applicable).
+Many class sessions have both interactive **Modules** courtesy of [Data Camp](https://www.datacamp.com/)[^1] and **Walkthroughs** created by me that you will need to work through ***after*** doing the readings and reviewing the corresponding content (if applicable).
 The lessons are a central part of the class and are focused on using the [tidyverse](https://www.tidyverse.org/) family of packages, though the approaches are certainly not the only ways to wrangle, clean, analyze, and visualize data in R.

 ### Advice